BluEye-Robotics/blueye.protocol/README.md

 ## Development

 ### Dependency/Package management
-We use Poetry for dependency/package management, see the [Poetry docs](https://python-poetry.org/docs/) for installation instructions.
+We use `uv` for dependency/package management, see the [uv docs](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.

 ### Code generators